-What should we know about The Couture Club’s women’s collection?
+Tell us about The Couture Club’s women’s collection.

-Well the women’s clothing is Yeezy-esque.
-So, oversized denim jackets, slightly oversized hoodies.
+The women’s clothing is Yeezy-esque.
+So, oversized denim jackets, oversized hoodies.
 We’ve got a few tracksuits in there as well, and a few shirts.

-What did you find most challenging about setting up The Couture Club?
+What was the most challenging aspect of setting up The Couture Club?

 The hardest thing was the year and a half I spent before I even launched it getting messed about.
-Initially, I borrowed £1,000 from my Mum, so I had £5,000 to build a website, and to manufacture, and everything else.
-In the space of two years, I’ve come from one t-shirt to now having two-hundred-and-eighty-eight items on my site.
+Initially, I borrowed £1,000 from my Mum, so I had £5,000 to build a website and to manufacture, and everything else.
+In the space of three years, I’ve come from one t-shirt to now having hundreds of items on my site.